PaloAltoNetworks/iron-skillet/tools/README.md

 python3 ./create_loadable_configs.py
 ```

-The output loadable templates, full and snippet configs, are in the
+The output loadable templates, full and snippet configs, are saved in the
 `loadable_configs` directory with name as `config prefix` + `datetime`.

 Each run results in a new archive directory allowing for new configs with